framsouza/vault-storage-migration-on-k8s/README.md

-# Migrating vault storage backend on Kubernetes with Helm
+# Migrating vault storage backend and seal method on Kubernetes with Helm

 Are you struggling to migrate your vault storage backend or even performing a seal migration when running vault on top of Kubernetes?
 If so, this page is for you.